Cemetery / Graveyard Scenario

 - 02cemetery — Etymonline (Online Etymology Dictionary)etymology: Greek koimeterion 'sleeping place / dormitory', verb koiman 'to put to sleep', early Christian application to burial grounds

-- 03Why people have sex in graveyards — The Spectatorlong history of graveyard trysts (Roman times, Martial), and the privacy / transgression / 'safe transgression' motivations
+- 03Why people have sex in graveyards — The Spectatorthe long history of graveyard trysts (Martial in Roman antiquity, Black Death-era solicitation, Mary Shelley, Maud Gonne, Norman Lewis's Naples '44) and the privacy / 'safe transgression' motivations

 - 04What Is a Taphophile?
 And Why Am I Drawn to Cemeteries? — US Urns Onlinethe predominantly non-sexual hobby framing of cemetery fondness (taphophilia/coimetrophilia)